-We heard about the “Nowa Holandia” (“New Netherlands”) Family Theme Park located in Elblag few weeks before arrival.
+We heard about the “Nowa Holandia” (“New Netherlands”) Family Theme Park located in Elbląg a few weeks before arrival.
 We decided to include this place in our expedition plan through eastern Poland.
-We started our journey on the north of the country, first visiting Malbork, and even spent one day at the sea.
+We started our journey in the north of the country, first visiting Malbork, and even spent one day at the sea.
 Now, our route was going in an easterly direction.
 So Elblag was on the way.

 Children love to play, and the Family Amusement Park, which was built in Elbląg was a great place to get some entertainment for the whole day.
-Park is accessible from two sides – main gate is in front of the S7 expressway near Shell gas station and second one is on opposite side.
-There is also the restaurant with the same name “New Netherlands”.
-The second entrance is less marked, located on the back of the park – it’s more for the local people who are not using S7 road.
+The park is accessible from two sides – the main gate is in front of the S7 expressway near Shell gas station and the second one is on the opposite side.
+There is also a restaurant with the same name “New Netherlands”.
+The second entrance is less well-marked, located on the back of the park – it’s more for local people who are not using the S7 road.
 As there are two entrances and two ticket offices, there are of course also two gates.
-What is unusual, to get to some of the park’s attractions we needed to go outside to the public road for a while to go to the other side of the park.
+What is unusual, to get to some of the park’s attractions we needed to go outside to the public road for a while and walk to the other side of the park.

 The park has some strange rules.
 It prohibits bringing your own food inside.
 It is rare and strange — we hadn’t experienced that kind of restriction in any previously visited theme parks.
-Fortunately, you can pass entrance multiple times a day, so we could go outside to the car for some snacks.
-As a result of this rule in general people were eating sandwiches on parking lot.
+Fortunately, you can pass through the entrance multiple times a day, so we could go outside to the car for some snacks.
+As a result of this rule, people were generally eating sandwiches in the parking lot.
 It looked strange.
 Maybe the reason was to force people to buy food at the catering point inside the park.
 However, it shouldn’t be done this way.

-Theme park is located in the area covered by the artificial channels which are common around Elblag.
-The land parts are connected to each other by small bridges.
-There is an option to rent pedalo and make some cruise through connected channels (requires additional fee).
+The theme park is located in an area covered by artificial channels, which are common around Elbląg.
+The land sections are connected to each other by small bridges.
+There is an option to rent a pedalo and take a cruise through the connected channels (requires additional fee).

 A few words about the sanitary conditions of this park.
-It was dirty and unpleasant there.
-The first area near the entrance had only mobile toilets (not in the building) and also mobile water tanks.
+It was dirty and unpleasant.
+The first area near the entrance had only mobile toilets (not in a building) and also mobile water tanks.
 The toilets had not been emptied for a long time and smelled bad.
-Additionally water tanks were empty so there was no water at all to wash our hands.
+Additionally, the water tanks were empty so there was no water at all to wash our hands.
 It was literally a drama.
-Fortunately, after this first unpleasant surprise at beginning, further was better.
+Fortunately, after this first unpleasant surprise at the beginning, things got better further on.

-There is a lot of attractions in the park.
+There are a lot of attractions in the park.
 We were welcomed by a lion and took a photo with it.

 The first set of attractions was inspired by illusions, and there we found: